As my brain melts and becomes one with reality, the affair of this journey of life becomes familiar with you and me.

 Wyldth1ng makes Gabriella HOT!

-14: Type in "[your name] killed" in Google Search
+14: Type in "[your name] killed" in Google Sear

 Wyldth1ng killed on the Job.